 - The completed absentee ballot must be returned by mail or in person to the city clerk at City Hall by 8:00 pm on Election Day.If your absentee ballot is received after Election Day, it must be postmarked no later than Election Day and received by mail no later than 4:00 pm on the Friday after the Election to be counted.

-Due to COVID-19, hours will be limited for casting an absentee ballot in-person at the City Clerk’s office to Monday/Wednesday/Friday from 8:30 - 11:30 a.m. and Tuesday/Thursday from 12:30 - 3:30 p.m.
+Due to COVID-19, hours will be limited for casting an absentee ballot in-person at the City Clerk’s office and are as follows: Thursday, April 2nd 12:30 - 3:30pm and Friday, April 3rd 8:30 - 11:30am.
+Any April 3rd in-person request between 1:30pm - 5:00pm will be by appointment only.
 This will assist in minimizing the risk from person to person contact, allow additional time to sanitize and process the significant increase in mailed absentee ballots.
-If you have any questions, please feel free to call the clerk’s office at (262) 679-5628.
+If you have any questions, please feel free to call the clerk’s office at (262) 679-5627.